taroii/Opioid_Crisis_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/114524578/216152815-195dd623-9cb6-4aa2-9eda-46c51821f6cb.png)

-Based on these plots, we decided to focus on Ohio and Pennsylvania, as they showed the most drastic patterns.
+Based on these plots, we decided to focus on Ohio and Pennsylvania, as they showed the most drastic patterns along with large sample sizes.
 Within those states, we found that Philedelphia County in Pennsylvania and Hamilton County in Ohio were the counties that represented the most change in drug usage over the years.

 ## Building Models

-After chosing Hamilton, Ohio and Philadelphia, Pennsylvania as our counties of focus, we built our initial models based on the variables that we thought intuitively made the most sense when discussing drug use.
+After chosing Hamilton, Ohio and Philadelphia, Pennsylvania as our counties of focus, we built our initial models using a modified SIR (susceptible, infected, removed) model, tuning our hyperparameters, beta and sigma, and population data based on our data.

 ![image](https://user-images.githubusercontent.com/114524578/216153446-b19d3bb3-e5d2-4bdb-adb4-dc5980d51f83.png)

-The variables we built our model on were Household Type, Relationship Status, Marital Status, Educational Attainment, Veteran Status, Disability Status, Language Spoken At Home, and Ancestry.
+After building our initial models, we proceeded to adapt our models based on the variables that we thought intuitively made the most sense when discussing drug use.
+Those variables were Household Type, Relationship Status, Marital Status, Educational Attainment, Veteran Status, Disability Status, Language Spoken At Home, and Ancestry.

-We then analyzed all of those factors, comparing the Philadelphia County data with the Hamilton County data to determine which of those factors contributed to drug usage the most.
+To reduce our models' complexity, we analyzed all of the aforementioned factors, comparing the Philadelphia County data with the Hamilton County data to determine which of those factors contributed to drug usage the most.
 We settled on Marital Status after observing sizable differences between the Marital Status plots of each county.

 ![image](https://user-images.githubusercontent.com/114524578/216154625-3ab60520-80f5-47b6-a1b7-307a1e8b2278.png)